TUMLWE/wfc/docs/user_guide.rst

 Wake Steering Application
 -------------------------

-A comprehensive overview of the various *SUBMODELS* that constitute the :ref:`framework <wfc_framework_apps.png>` is given below.
+A comprehensive overview of the various *SUBMODELS* that constitute the :numref:`framework` is given below.
 Each application type is detailed, providing a thorough understanding of their roles and interactions within the overall system.

 .. figure:: wfc_framework_apps.png
    :width: 1000
-   :name: WFC Framework
+   :name: framework

 INFLW
 ~~~~~